UniversitaDellaCalabria/uniAuth/README.md

 Django Unified Authentication System is an IDentity Provider built on top of [IdentityPython](https://idpy.org) stack.
 Used in Research & Scholarship context, in Università della Calabria.

-This Release Candidate supports a SAML2 IDP, an OIDC Provider will be available in sooner releases.
+This Release Candidate supports a SAML2 IDP, an OIDC Provider will be available in the next release.

 ## Why?